dgterritorio/ogcapi-user/docs/descricao.md

 * [https://ogcapi.dgterritorio.gov.pt/collections](https://ogcapi.dgterritorio.gov.pt/collections): *Collections*, lista de colecções publicadas neste serviço.

-!!! info
+!!! quote

-    No *OGC API - Common - Part 2: Geospatial Data Standard* podemos encontrar uma definição de colecções.

-    *"Geospatial resources are typically packaged into sets or collections of related resources.
+    "Geospatial resources are typically packaged into sets or collections of related resources.
 A single API may provide access to a large number of collections.
-This API-GeoData standard provides a means of organizing these collections and defines operations for the discovery and selection of individual collections."*
+This API-GeoData standard provides a means of organizing these collections and defines operations for the discovery and selection of individual collections."
+(OGC API - Common - Part 2: Geospatial Data Standard)

 ## Formatos da Resposta